conduitio-labs/conduit-connector-snowflake/README.md

 `METADATA$ROW_ID`: Specifies the unique and immutable ID for the row, which can be used to track changes to specific rows over time.

-When source starts work first time iterator <b>creates</b> stream with name `conduit_stream_{table}` to `table` from config, <b>creates</b> table for consuming stream with name `conduit_tracking_{table}`.
+When source starts work first time iterator <b>creates</b> stream with name `conduit_stream_{table}` to `table` from config, <b>creates</b> table  with name `conduit_tracking_{table}`.
+Table uses for consuming stream and ability to resume CDC iterator after interrupting.

-This consuming table has the same schema as `table`  with additional metadata columns:
+This table has the same schema as `table`  with additional metadata columns:
 `METADATA$ACTION`, `METADATA$ISUPDATE`, `METADATA$ROW_ID` (Those columns from stream) and `METADATA$TS`.
 `METADATA$TS` it is timestamp column, it is special column created by iterator to ordering rows from tracking table.
-When Then iterator consume data from stream using insert query to consuming table. `METADATA$TS` will have  current timestamp value.
+When iterator consume data from stream using insert query to consuming table. `METADATA$TS` will have  current timestamp value.
 After consuming stream, tracking table has copy of stream data with inserted time.
 All rows from stream were automatically removed and stream did new snapshot for `table`.